AI washing: What is it and why you should worry – DW – 07/30/2024

 According to Joerg Heidrich, an AI lawyer and certified AI specialist based in Hannover, Germany, it's not that people are not aware of AI washing in Germany, but rather the concept of how its applied in products and services.

 "We are in an era of false advertising, with companies claiming that they do have something which in fact does not exist.
 I see that really a lot in two areas where I work.
-First one is in the area of legal tech, where every legal-tech company [often start-ups that provide legal services and support the legal industry — the ed.] is advertising that it uses AI which is largely false and another area where I see it, is in cyber security, where I work a lot," Heidrich told DW.
+First one is in the area of legal tech, where every legal-tech company is advertising that it uses AI which is largely false and another area where I see it, is in cyber security, where I work a lot," Heidrich told DW.

 The EU AI Act